-We actively promote respect and acceptance amongst the children, staff and families.
-We hope that as adults we model respectful behaviours and attitudes in our dealings with each other.
-We expect parents and carers to respect each other and our staff who are dedicated to providing a warm and nurturing environment for us all.
-We are committed to fulfilling our obligations under the Law to provide a workplace that is safe.
-The Kindergarten's Code of Conduct and Occupational Health and Safety policies are available to read at the following link: http://www.albertparkkinder.com.au/about/policies.php
+We actively promote respect, acceptance and gratitude amongst the children, staff and families.
+We seek as adults to model respectful behaviours and attitudes in our dealings with each other.
+We expect that we will all play a part in contributing to a warm, welcoming and nurturing environment with mutual respect.
+We are committed to fulfilling our obligations under the Law to provide a workplace that is healthy and safe - both physically and mentally.
+The Kindergarten's commitment to wellbeing is embodied in our Code of Conduct, our statement of partnership titled "We All Play A Part", and our Occupational Health and Safety policies.

-Safety at our Centre
+Safety at our Centre | Promoting the Child Safe Standards

-We are dedicated to providing a safe and secure environment and to do that we rely on the support of families for we are all responsible for the safety of children.
-Our Supervision of Children Policy outlines the responsibilities of families with regard to providing a safe environment for children as follows:
+We are dedicated to providing a safe and secure environment.
+To do this we rely on the support of families for we are all responsible for the safety of children and we must all comply with the Victorian Child Safe Standards https://ccvp.vic.gov.au/child-safe-standards

+Our Supervision of Children Policy outlines the responsibilities of families with regard to providing a safe environment for all children as follows: